zackcolello/filmstr/README.md

 ![alt tag](http://i68.tinypic.com/2yo690x.png)
-Users can search for actors and see what movies they have been in, as well as viewing what actors are in a given movie
+Users can search for actors and see what movies they have been in, as well as viewing what actors are in a given movie.
-<br><br>

 Filmstr also has functionality to view profiles of users and see what movies/actors you and your friends have in common.